 1.04 Procedure for Change of Status in the Association.

-No person shall be excluded from membership in the Association, and no member shall be deliberately discriminated against, in the course of Association activities, on the basis of gender, race, class, economic status, ethnic background, sexual orientation, physical ability or cultural or religious background.
+No person shall be excluded from membership in the Association, and no member shall be deliberately discriminated against, in the course of Association activities, on the basis of sex (including sexual orientation or gender identity), race/ethnic background, economic status, age, disabilities, color, creed, national origin, or cultural or religious background.

 1.06 Continuous Membership.